kortina/bailout-nyc/README.md

 # bailout.nyc

+**UPDATE 2020-06-02**

+We are now redirecting proceeds to Nationwide Bailout Fund to help provide bail for protesters: https://secure.actblue.com/donate/bail_funds_george_floyd

+---

 When we began working on this project to help provide financial relief to service workers, one of our **KEY REQUIREMENTS** was to build something *QUICKLY*.

 Below is a rough description of how we built bailout.nyc.
 Please feel free to clone this project to create your own version to support your local community.